cosmos/ibc/spec/client/ics-028-wasm-client/README.md

 ### Misbehaviour predicate

-WASM client misbehaviour checking determines whether or not two conflicting headers at the same height would have convinced the light client.
+Wasm client misbehaviour checking determines whether or not two conflicting headers at the same height would have convinced the light client.

 ```typescript
 function checkMisbehaviourAndUpdateState(